Subscribe List an Event or Business Invite a Writer Write for WN Writers Other Locations

 There was secure underneath parking, so I didn't have to leave the hire car in the street.

-And the Empire Apartment Hotel was just a short walk from Rockhampton's newest star attraction, the architecturally significant Boathouse restaurant, which I was dying to visit.
+And the was just a short walk from Rockhampton's newest star attraction, the architecturally significant Boathouse restaurant, which I was dying to visit.
 I had seen plans of this architectural gem with its expansive deck that literally hovers above the river as if you were looking out from a great ocean liner.

 I was fortunate to receive an upgrade, so my room did indeed look out over the Fitzroy River.